nickjabs/nickjabs/README.md

 Explore the code and instructions: [GitHub Actions Pipeline Demo](https://github.com/nickjabs/github-actions-pipeline)

 Feel free to check out the repository!
 If you have any questions or suggestions, I'd love to hear from you!

+## Terraform Demo

+This project demonstrates the deployment of AWS Lambda functions, an API Gateway, and an S3 bucket using Terraform.
+It creates a serverless architecture that enables processing data via HTTP requests and storing it in S3 buckets.

+Explore the code and instructions: [Terraform Lambda, API Gateway, S3](https://github.com/nickjabs/terraform-lambda-apigw-s3)

+Feel free to check out the repository!
+If you have any questions or suggestions, I'd love to hear from you!